top of page

 • 2 min read

-For small farmers, homesteaders, or anyone starting out in dairy, one big question arises early:
+For small farmers, homesteaders, or anyone starting in dairy, one big question arises early:

 Should I keep hand milking, or invest in a milking machine?